Be a Seafood Lover

 Chinook salmon (King)

-Also called king salmon, this is the largest of the five salmon species.
+mon, this is the largest of the five salmon species.
 Chinook can grown up to five feet in length, forming an unmistakably massive body in fully grown adults.
 Chinook salmon have a rich, red-orange flesh that is high in oil content.

 Coho salmon (Silver)